r-devel/rdevguide/08-message-translations.md

 ## How translations work

-Each of the default packages distributed with R (i.e., those found in `./src/library` such as `base`, `utils`, and `stats` and which have priority base) contains a `po` directory that is the central location for cataloguing/translating each package's messages.
+Each of the default packages distributed with R (i.e., those found in `./src/library` such as `base`, `utils`, and `stats` and which have priority base) contains a `po` directory.
+A `po` directory is the central location for cataloguing/translating each package's messages.
+It contains a template message file (`.pot`) for the corresponding package along with translated `.po` files (that are created using the template `.pot` file).

 ### `.pot` files